ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/distributed-schema/schema-configuration.md

 }
 ```

-Hot Chocolate will autoresolve the nameing conflict by prefixing the field with the schema name:
+Hot Chocolate will auto-resolve the nameing conflict by prefixing the field with the schema name:

 ```sdl
 type Query {